Stable Outcomes and Information in Games: An Empirical Framework: Model

 Theorem \ref{thm:Relationship to PSNE}.\ref{enu:REE PSNE 2} states that when $\varepsilon$ is simply a vector of player-specific payoff shocks\textemdash a common assumption for empirical models of discrete games\textemdash we can use weaker informational assumptions to rationalize pure strategy Nash outcomes.
 Intuitively, when each player $i$ observes his type $\varepsilon_{i}$ and an outcome $a$ in an equilibrium situation, opponents' types $\varepsilon_{-i}$ are \emph{payoff-irrelevant}.
 In a pure strategy Nash equilibrium, $i$ uses its knowledge of $\varepsilon_{-i}$ to \emph{predict} $a_{-i}$.
 However, in a rational expectations equilibrium, $i$ \emph{observes} $a_{-i}$, so $\varepsilon_{-i}$ plays no role for $i$.
 Therefore, under the rational expectations equilibrium assumption, it is sufficient that player $i$ observes $\varepsilon_{i}$ in order to support pure strategy Nash outcomes.

-Note that under the assumptions in the theorem, there is no difference between an outcome function and a decision rule because players' signals exhaust information about the state of the world, so Bayes stable equilibrium and rational expectations equilibrium are identical.
+Note that under the assumptions in the theorem, there is no material difference between an outcome function and a decision rule because players' signals exhaust information about the state of the world, so Bayes stable equilibrium and rational expectations equilibrium are equivalent.